DouglasMagni/DouglasMagni/README.md

 <p>I'm Douglas Post, a recent graduate from a tech program in Auckland, known as Dev Academy Aotearoa.
 At Dev Academy, I acquired skills in building fullstack software applications in an Agile environment.
 -  I’m currently working on my personal project called Tradie Tracker App.</p>
-<p>The Tradie Tracker App is a web application designed to streamline job management for tradespeople.</p>

 <picture>